ionStici/frontend/2-css/selectors.md

 <br>

-## 7. Chaining
+## 7. Compound selectors

-Chaining - combining multiple selectors of the same element.
+Chaining - combining selectors to increase specificity and readability.

 ```
 h1.heading-1 { }
 ```

-This translates to: the element is selected only when it have both the type `h1` and the class `.heading-1`.
+This translates to: target `h1` elements that have a class of `heading-1`

 <br>